greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/discard03.jpg)

-The first thing to do is discard pixels that exited the lens system.
+The first thing to do is discard pixels that exited the lens system:

 ~~~~
 float intensity1 = color.z < 1.0f;